SEMNAV: Enhancing Visual Semantic Navigation in Robotics through Semantic Segmentation: Experiments

 The embedding of our \semnav model and the state-of-the-art PirlNav~\cite{ramrakhya2023} in the robotic platform was done using the ROS4VSN library~\cite{GutierrezAlvarez2023VisualSN}, which allows for the integration of VSN solutions into real robots using ROS.
 We conducted navigation experiments toward five specific object classes: chair, bed, toilet, television monitor, and sofa.
 For each episode, an object category was selected as the navigation target, and the navigation started from a predefined location and orientation.
 These starting points were chosen to ensure that: 1) there was no direct visibility of the target object; and 2) there was a minimum distance of 10 meters to the object.
 The evaluation metric used was the SR, where a navigation episode is considered successful if the robot infers the stop action while being within one meter of the target object.
 A failure is recorded if the robot collides and cannot proceed or if it requires more than 225 actions to complete the task.
+In the real world, $N_{\text{max}}=225$, as real environments typically offer less navigable surface compared to simulation.

 Calculating the SPL metric in the real world is challenging, so we introduce a new metric, Success Divided by Step (SDS), as an alternative for evaluating navigation efficiency in real environments.
 SDS is computed as $SDS = \frac{N_{TS}}{N_{AS}}$, where $N_{TS}$ is the number of successful trajectories, and $N_{AS}$ is the total actions taken during those successful trajectories to reach the target object category.